Bubka/2FAuth-Docs/docs/getting-started/installation/docker/docker-cli.md

 chmod 700 /yourpath/2fauth/database.sqlite
 ```

-The container will automagically pick it up.
+The container will automatically pick it up.

 ## Build the image